identity2/Hugo-Blog/content/knights-rubbish-heroes/ranawato-plato.md

 <br />

 The founder of [Knights Rubbish](/knights-rubbish-heroes/keshia-erasia), Keshia Erasia happened to be among the audiences in one of Ranawato and the spoon’s magic show.
 Extremely spellbound by the show, Keshia recruited Ranawato as a member of Knights Rubbish.
-The spoon isn’t recruited because Keshia didn’t like spoons, nonetheless, Keshia agreed that Ranawato carry the spoon anywhere she went.
+The spoon wasn’t recruited because Keshia didn’t like spoons, nonetheless, Keshia agreed that Ranawato carry the spoon anywhere she went.

 # Combos